-- Dealing with difficult parent / child relationship
+- Dealing with a difficult parent/child relationship

 Many parents of children who seem to become angry a lot, often notice that their child is inflexible, and cannot bear any changes to routine or plans.
 It may appear as if they just have to have their own way all the time and the slightest little thing can cause a major upset.
 The explosive child is a reality for many parents.

-Tiny things can cause epic meltdowns.
+Tiny things can cause epic temper tantrums.

 One family I worked with reported to me that they went for a family day out.
 Before leaving their home, they explained to their seven-year-old son roughly what they would be doing.